I often use Makefiles in some of my projects.

 It might also be a good idea to create a variable for the compiler itself:

-So if you want to use gcc
+So if you want to use gcc instead of clang, you can simply use:

 $ make CC=gcc